Find Affordable College Courses

 208 Yearly Graduations

 University of California - Santa Cruz comes in at #9 on our list of the most popular colleges offering bachelor's degrees in conservation.
 Roughly 19,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 208 bachelor's degrees were handed out to conservation majors at UC Santa Cruz.
-Of these students, 64% were women and 52% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 208 people received their bachelor's degree in conservation from UC Santa Cruz.
+Around 46% of these students were from an underrepresented racial-ethnic group, and 62% were women.
+Those who complete their bachelor's degree in conservation at University of California - Santa Cruz make a median salary of 34,020.

 #10